 Yen Press was founded in 2006 by former Borders Group buyer Kurt Hassler and DC Comics VP Rich Johnson.
 In July 2007, it was announced that Yen Press was to absorb ICEkunion, a Korean publisher that had been publishing manhwa in the United States.

-While the manga titles bearing ICEkunion’s label would be continued to be sold in stores, subsequent printings would bear the Yen Press logo.
+While the manga titles bearing ICEkunion’s label would continue to be sold in stores, subsequent printings would bear the Yen Press logo.